mb720/pretengineer/_posts/2013-10-01-open-sourcing-small-victories.md

 It supports custom domains, so you can have a website like `picnics.jack.ly` and all of your picnic photos now have a home.

 While other Dropbox CMS services certainly exist, just running on the same platform doesn't make them all the same.
 Small Victories aims to be dead-simple: there's no admin interface, and there's no need to 'publish' – it just goes.
 Simple doesn't mean it's not powerful.
-We automatically inject any javascript and CSS you write, so your only limitations are really the creativity to work within some boundaries.
+We automatically inject any JavaScript and CSS you write, so your only limitations are really the creativity to work within some boundaries.

 The whole thing is kind of hack – part of what makes it fun to build.
 For example, a user changing the custom domain in their `_settings.txt`